SchoolOfCode/bc16-w6-hackathon-make-a-codewars-challenge-erinshien/PROJECT_PRESENTATION.md

 - Install Vitest as a dev dependency ✅
 - Set up NPM `test` script ✅
-- Reread the Vitest docs to familiarise myself with them again
+- Reread the Vitest docs to familiarise myself with them again ✅

 ### Plan

 - Narrow down a kata idea ✅
 - Write the kata scenario ✅
-- Distill my MVP ✅
+- Distill my MVP 1 ✅
+- Write the plan for my build phase ✅

 ### Build